-(SCS and SDS8/16/32C models only) The time that the IOLAN will wait to make the secondary interface (Ethernet 2) active after it has been detected as
+(SCS and SDS8/16/32C models with two Ethernet interfaces)

+The time that the IOLAN will wait to make the secondary interface (Ethernet 2)

+active after it has been detected as up.

 Advertisement

 Enable IPv6 Router When enabled, the IOLAN will periodically send IPV6 Router Advertisement messages and respond to Router Solicitation messages.
 The Router Advertisement message can be configured to contain any of the following information: